Russell W. Galbut: Early life

-Russell W. Galbut was born to a Jewish family in Miami Beach, Florida circa 1953.
+Galbut was born to a Jewish family in Miami Beach, Florida circa 1953.
 His paternal grandparents, Abraham and Bessie Galbut, settled in Miami Beach in 1931 where they opened a 24-hour drugstore-restaurant which became the go-to place for local politicians.
 His father, Hyman P. Galbut, was an attorney who also served as a captain in the United States Navy, and as a city commissioner.
 His mother, Bessie Galbut, was a philanthropist; the Bessie M. Galbut Daughters of Israel Mikvah Center in Miami Beach is named in her honor.

 Galbut has three brothers: Dr. Robert Galbut, Dr. David Galbut and Abraham Galbut.
 He is a graduate of Rabbi Alexander S. Gross Hebrew Academy.

 In 1974, he graduated from the School of Hotel Administration at Cornell University.
 In 1980, he received a JD from the University of Miami School of Law, and also earned his CPA certification in Florida.

 Career

 Galbut started his career at Laventhol & Horwath, an accounting firm which went bankrupt in 1990.
 Meanwhile, he became a real estate developer in Miami where he built apartment buildings and shopping malls.
 He later built a chain of retirement facilities in South Florida.
 In 1983, he acquired The Shelborne, a hotel in Miami.

 With his cousin Bruce Menin and business partner Sonny Kahn, Galbut co-founded Crescent Heights, a real estate development company, in 1989.
 In Miami Beach, they built The Alexander, The Decoplage, Carriage Club, and The Casablanca.
 They also built 35,000 residential units across the United States.

-Galbut serves on the board of directors of Norwegian Cruise Line, and is a member of the American Arbitration Association.
+Galbut served on the board of directors of Norwegian Cruise Line, and is a member of the American Arbitration Association.

 The Miami Beach Chamber of Commerce awarded Galbut the Champion of Business Award in 2014.